 (1) If, under a judgment, money is to be paid to a person under a legal disability, the money is to be paid to the Public Trustee to hold on trust for the person.

-(2) The Public Trustee must invest the money for the person and may, if the Court so orders, invest it outside the Common Fund referred to in the Public Trustee Act 1941 section 40 2.
+(2) The Public Trustee must invest the money for the person and may, if the Court so orders, invest it other than in accordance with the Public Trustee Act 1941 section 39C.

+[Rule 77 amended in Gazette 24 May 2013 p.
+2062.]

 78. Certificate of judgment, requesting

 If a party wants a certificate of a judgment, the party must lodge a request for the judgment in an approved form.